beaurancourt/blog/markdown/player-factions-are-bad.md

 I still maintain that the biggest design failure in World of Warcraft is the two-faction system.
-It has lead to *so* many problems:
+It leads to *so* many problems:

 * Players of the larger faction have difficulty finding structured PvP against the smaller faction.